dylanaraps/neofetch/README.md

     --ascii_distro distro       Which Distro's ascii art to print --ascii_logo_size           Size of ascii logo.
                                 Supported distros: Arch, Gentoo, Crux, OpenBSD.
+    --ascii_bold on/off         Whether or not to bold the ascii logo.

     Stdout: